kparc/kcc/README.md

 #### bad form

 Bad form in 𝒌 is code bloat.
 Avoid writing extra code if you can — there is too much of it written already into the world.
-Look to remove any inessential code, yours or not.
+Remove inessential code, yours or not.
 But if you absolutely have to write more, make it useful, secure, compact, maintainable, portable and scalable.

 --------------------

 **practice**

 We don't know much 𝒌 to practice style yet, so this one will be read-only.
-Here is a trivial C program formatted in two different ways.
-Compare their strengths:
+Here is a trivial C program formatted in two different ways:

 **tlsr:**